papinet/papiNet-API/1.1.0/shipment-status.md

 ## Authentication

-We recommend secure the access to the papiNet API endpoints using the [OAuth 2.0](https://tools.ietf.org/html/rfc6749#section-4.4) standard, with the _client credentials_ authorization grant.
+We recommend to secure the access to the papiNet API endpoints using the [OAuth 2.0](https://tools.ietf.org/html/rfc6749#section-4.4) standard, with the _client credentials_ authorization grant.

 ## Scenarios